 If snowshoes just aren’t fast enough, snowmobiling satisfies the need for speed.
 Mt.
 Hood Outfitters holds the only permit to offer a guided snowmobile tour in the Mt.
 Hood National Forest.
 The company is offering private tours only for groups up to eight.
 Health screenings will be conducted upon arrival, and face coverings are required for the whole tour.
 Tours last 1.5 hours and are open to visitors with a valid driver’s license — no experience necessary.
 You can hop on a single or double snowmobile, pop on your helmet with a face shield and be zipping around in no time.
 Tours meet at Frog Lake Sno-Park or Skyline Road Sno-Park, both off Highway 26.
 The company disinfects its rental snowmobile gear using the same protocol as its snowshoeing tours.

 Mt.
 Bachelor snowshoeing

 Children ages 8 and up are welcome on this Wanderlust Tours trek, led by naturalists in the wilderness around Mt.
 Bachelor and the surrounding Cascade mountain range.
 The small-group levels are customized for whatever adventure level you’re seeking, whether it’s flat strolling or getting air on the lava flows.

 Wanderlust also offers a Moonlight & Starlight Tour that takes you out under the light of a full moon to enjoy constellations and shooting stars, nocturnal animals and hot chocolate (offered through April, weather dependent).
-Wanderlust also hosts a family-friendly afternoon Shoes, Brews & Views tour, with suds from Bend’s Cascade Lakes Brewery and handcrafted root beer for the kids (ages 8 and up welcome).
+Wanderlust also hosts a family-friendly afternoon Shoes, Brews & Views tour, with suds from Bend’s Cascade Lakes Brewing Co. and handcrafted root beer for the kids (ages 8 and up welcome).
 For each tour, Wanderlust organizers have implemented a series of safety protocols to keep guides and patrons safe, including health checks, face-covering requirements, physical-distancing guidelines and limited number of people in their transportation van — though guests can also choose to drive themselves to the meeting point.

 Shuttles to the mountain